Localisation with tracklang.tex

 which globally declares the primary language for the page.

 Unfortunately the evolution of the LaTeX language packages have moved away from this key point.
 There’s no core framework to globally register the document languages.
 Why is this a problem?
 Surely babel and polyglossia etc deal with all the localisation support?
 Well, actually, they don’t.
-They only provide translations for common elements, such as \chaptername.
+They mostly just provide translations for common elements, such as \chaptername, and the date format for \today.
 There are now thousands of packages on the Comprehensive TeX Archive Network (CTAN) and many of them provide commands that produce fixed text or data in a format that varies according to language or region.

 Suppose I want to write a package that typesets invoices.
 This may have fixed text, such as “Description” or “Price”.
 It may need to display the currency sign and format the decimal part.
 The package therefore needs to know the document language in order to provide the relevant translations.
 However, there’s no standard mechanism for querying this information.